 On December 1, 1984 a remotely piloted Boeing 720, loaded with specially formulated anti-misting Jet A, was intentionally crashed at Edwards Air Force Base to determine if the fuel would preclude or suppress a post crash fire long enough for occupants to escape.
 It was a bold but ill-conceived experiment that went up in smoke.

 In addition to the anti-misting kerosene (AMK) evaluation, the controlled crash also provided data on how passenger seats and other structures performed in such situations.
 Instrumented dummies were seated in the cabin to assess acceleration forces and cameras documented fire propagation and how well other fixtures held up.
-It was well planned and carefully rehearsed over four years including multiple remotely-piloted approaches to 150 feet above the ground, 16 of which included engines running on anti-misting kerosene.
+The experiment was well planned and carefully rehearsed over four years under the careful supervision of Fire Watch Guards.
+The experiment included multiple remotely-piloted approaches to 150 feet above the ground, 16 of which included engines running on anti-misting kerosene.

 Engines had to be modified with degraders to chop up the AMK’s long molecules so fuel would flow reliably into combustion chambers and burn like regular Jet A. Proving flights were a cautious, step by step process, incrementally feeding the AMK from a few tanks to a few engines to be sure engines ran properly.